Last updated: May 2026

 - Import exemption for basic work equipment

-- Driver’s license from home country valid for entire stay
+- Driver’s license from home country valid for the entire stay

 With a validity of one year and the option to extend for an additional year, this program creates a bridge for those who want to experience living in Costa Rica before committing to a more permanent residency option.